Black Madison artists working to create a permanent 'renaissance'

 Preliminary plans include studio space, galleries for both adult and youth art, and a black-box theater for spoken word, comedy, dance, a youth theater troupe, and other local and regional acts.

 Gee is one of 23 Black women artists selected for the 2022 Triennial at MMOCA.
-She was also among the artists who created 100 murals Downtown calling for racial justice in the summer of 2020.
+She was also among the artists who created 100 murals calling for racial justice painted on the plywood covering shop windows Downtown in the summer of 2020.

+Live music — and the club scene — is a particularly complex landscape in Madison.
+Karen Reece, president of the Urban Community Arts Network a…

-Already, she’s seen the support that appeared for the Black community in 2020 begin to fade, Gee said.
+Already, she’s seen the support that appeared for the Black community in 2020 begin to fade.

 “This will be the Black community making decisions about Black art and Black culture and Black expression, not out of guilt, but out of celebration.”